Unbibium: Claimed discovery as a naturally occurring element

 In 2008, a group led by Israeli physicist Amnon Marinov at the Hebrew University of Jerusalem claimed to have found single atoms of unbibium-292 in naturally occurring thorium deposits at an abundance of between 10^{−11} and 10^{−12} relative to thorium.
 This was the first time in 69 years that a new element had been claimed to be discovered in nature, after Marguerite Perey's 1939 discovery of francium.
-(Note: Four more elements were discovered after 1939 through synthesis, but were later found to also occur naturally: these were promethium, astatine, neptunium, and plutonium, all of which had been found by 1945.)
-The claim of Marinov et al. was criticized by the scientific community, and Marinov says he has submitted the article to the journals Nature and Nature Physics but both turned it down without sending it for peer review.
+(Note: Four more elements were discovered after 1939 through synthesis, but were later found to also occur naturally: these were promethium, astatine, neptunium, and plutonium.
+All of them had been synthesized by 1945, and discovered in nature by 1965.)
+The claim of Marinov et al. was criticized by the scientific community, and Marinov said that he submitted the article to the journals Nature and Nature Physics but both turned it down without sending it for peer review.
 The unbibium-292 atoms were claimed to be superdeformed or hyperdeformed isomers, with a half-life of at least 100 million years.

 A criticism of the technique, previously used in purportedly identifying lighter thorium isotopes by mass spectrometry, was published in Physical Review C in 2008.
 A rebuttal by the Marinov group was published in Physical Review C after the published comment.

 A repeat of the thorium experiment using the superior method of accelerator mass spectrometry (AMS) failed to confirm the results, despite a 100-fold better sensitivity.
 This result throws considerable doubt on the results of the Marinov collaboration with regards to their claims of long-lived isotopes of thorium, roentgenium, and unbibium.
 Current understanding of superheavy elements indicates that it is very unlikely for any traces of unbibium to persist in natural thorium samples.